 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Bush Moon Flower

-Ipomoea leptophylla is a Perennial up to 1.20 metres tall.
+Ipomoea leptophylla is a perennial plant that can grow up to 1.20 metres tall.

 It has edible, medicinal and miscellaneous uses.

 Southern N. America - South Dakota to Nebraska, Wyoming, New Mexico and Texas.

 Plains and dry banks, especially on sandy shores[